tedsteiner/OpenStreetMap.jl/docs/routing.rst

 comprises the route. ``routeEdges()`` can then convert this list of nodes into the list of edges, if desired:

-.. py:function:: routeEdges(network::Network, route::Array{Int,1})
+.. py:function:: routeEdges(network::Network, route::Vector{Int})

-The output is a list of edge indices with type Array{Int,1}.
+The output is a list of edge indices with type Vector{Int}.